 Minimum wage rates and legislation were first established in Manitoba and British Columbia in 1918.
 Ontario, Saskatchewan, Quebec, and Nova Scotia followed suit in 1920.

 Other provinces and territories adopted similar measures in subsequent years, and the final minimum wage legislation was enacted in Prince Edward Island in 1960.

-The founding idea behind setting a minimum hourly pay for workers was largely to protect women, children and non-unionized workers, improve the standard of living for these groups, and to fight poverty.
+The founding idea behind setting a minimum hourly pay for workers was largely to protect women, children, and non-unionized workers, improve the standard of living for these groups, and fight poverty.

 However, there have been counter-arguments that placing a bottom on wages may increase the unemployment rate for low-skilled workers.

 This article covers the current minimum wage in all ten provinces and three territories in Canada in 2021.
 It also highlights exceptions to the minimum wage, taxes, and how the minimum wage is calculated.

 Ontario is Canada’s most populous province with an estimated population of 14,789,778 people as per Statistics Canada.

 The province has the highest total Gross Domestic Product (GDP) of all the provinces and is a major manufacturing hub.

 The minimum wage rate in Ontario is currently $14.35 per hour.
 Starting on October 1, 2022, the minimum wage is expected to increase again based on the Ontario Consumer Price Index.